MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/objects-properties.md

 ## Display name

+> [!NOTE]
+> Display name is deprecated from API version 5.0+.
+The display name and description are now added in the formatting model instead of the *capabilities.json* file.

 `displayName` is the name that will be shown in the property pane.

-> [!NOTE]
-> Deprecated/Unused since API 5.0+, Display name and description required to be added in formatting model objects (formatting cards, groups, slices).

 ## Properties